markusfoote/qualbook/README.md

 ### How do I get set up? ###

-This repository uses LaTeX to typeset a book-like document
+This repository uses LaTeX to typeset a book-like document.
+Using the TexLive distribution is recommended.

-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions

 ### Who do I talk to? ###